testfairy/docs/docs/03_Android/02_Hiding_views_from_video.md

 or
 **`TestFairy.hideView(View myView);`**

 Replace *R.id.my_view* with the identifier of the view you wish to hide.
-Please review the full example below.
+Please review the full example below:

 ### Code example
 ```